IBurn36360/Twitch_Interface/Modules/chat.md

 ## `chat_getEmoticonsGlobal()`

-Grabs a list of all currentlt cached emoticons available on twitch.
+Grabs a list of all currently cached emoticons available on twitch.

 ### Params